-The first assertion is that there are informal networks constituting shadow states that are disguised as the modern state.
-Since 2007, with the arrival of the current political party, the private sector was trumpeted as the vehicle through which rapid socio-economic development would transform the lives of the citizens.
-Indeed in his inaugural address the current President who hails from the private sector announced he would create the conditions for the private sector to flourish (get a quotation from his speech at the Stadium in 2007).
-However, this was not accompanied by a series of reforms to open up the enabling environment for the sector.
-Rather business continued as usual and largely mainly international business operatives securing government contracts in collusion with party loyalists.
-Government officials in turn designed the deals with inflated costs2 that released generous rents on which they thrived.
-The evolution of the private sector during the last 10 years has therefore followed the same path as the period before the conflict - an ever-changing landscapes of personalities who rise, exert temporary influence in the royal court, make their fortunes and disappear.
-During their tenure, they capture the formal state structures, and even the media is not spared - full page adverts paid for drivers' positions, ensure even newspapers with readership hardly exceeding 1000 prosper.
+Since 2007, with the arrival of the previous political party, the private sector was trumpeted as the vehicle through which rapid socio-economic development would transform the lives of the citizens.
+Indeed in his inaugural address the President who hailed from the private sector announced he would create the conditions for the private sector to flourish.
+However, this was not accompanied by a series of reforms to establish the enabling environment for the sector.

+Rather, business continued as usual.
+Mainly international business operatives secured government contracts in collusion with party loyalists.
+Government officials in turn designed the deals with inflated costs that released generous rents on which they thrived, as illustrated, for example, by the Special Audit report of 2016 on the military by the Attorney General.
+The evolution of the private sector during the last 10 years has therefore followed the same path as in the period before the conflict - an ever-changing landscape of personalities who rise, exert temporary influence in the royal court, make their fortunes, and disappear.
+During their tenure, they capture the formal state structures.
+Even the media is not spared: full page advertisements are placed for drivers' positions, ensuring that even newspapers with readerships hardly exceeding 1000 prosper.

-During the period of the one-party system, successful bidders for public contracts and their allied rent-seekers, hailed from every part of the country.
+The private sector shows signs of becoming more partisan.
+During the period of the one-party system, successful bidders for public contracts and their allied rent-seekers hailed from every part of the country.
 Not so now.
 Those from the South feel excluded, and the fear is that if regime change does occur and shifts power to the South, the vicious cycle will continue its downward spiral as it will be their "turn to eat".
-Thus, the private sector may yet again become one of the vehicles for reinforcing instability.
-Note that only the formal private sector is being referred to here.
-The informal sector that touches the lives of the majority of the population directly, remains unaffected.
+Thus, control over private sector opportunities may yet again become one of the vehicles for reinforcing instability.